OpenZeppelin/openzeppelin-test-helpers/README.md

 ### Configuration

-This library features support for both web3 and truffle contract instances: functions like `expectEvent` can receive receipts from either type of contract abstraction.
+This library supports both web3 and truffle contract instances.
+Where possible, helpers will automatically detect what you're using and work with both.
+For details about each helper see the documentation below.

 In a `truffle` environment, the web3 provider will be pulled from truffle's global web3 instance, otherwise, it defaults to `http://localhost:8545`.